NeilGirdhar/tikzify/README.rst

 Contribution guidelines
 =======================

-- Conventions

-  - Naming conventions are according to PEP8.
+The implementation should be consistent with the surrounding style, be type annotated, and pass the linters below.

-- How to clean the source:
+There are a few tools to clean and check the source:

-  - :bash:`ruff check .`
+- :bash:`ruff check`
 - :bash:`pyright`
 - :bash:`mypy`
 - :bash:`isort .`
 - :bash:`pylint tikzify`

 Running
 =======